imagej/imagej.github.io/_pages/Helmholtz_Analysis.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:Helmholtz\_Analysis' %}This plugin allows to analyze local direction and frequency of sinusoidal waves.
+{% include component-stats content='sc.fiji:Helmholtz\_Analysis' %}This plugin allows to analyze local direction and frequency of sinusoidal waves.
 The output are optionally smoothed *lambda* (inversely proportional to the frequency) and *phi* (direction in degrees).

 See also http://www.optinav.info/Helmholtz_Analysis.htm